Chemical Structure Determination

 What will I be doing?

-A variety of approaches to teaching, learning and assessment are combined to fit with the intended learning outcomes and level of study, including extended projects, site visits, workshops and seminars, group activities and laboratory activities.
+A variety of approaches to teaching, learning and assessment are combined to fit with the intended learning outcomes and level of study, such as extended projects, site visits, workshops and seminars, group activities, lab activities and lectures.

-Assessment throughout the course is by a combination of different forms of coursework and examination:
+Assessment throughout the course is by a combination of different forms of coursework and examination and is broken down as follows:

 - 25% coursework